s-r-e-e-r-a-j/WebExtractor/README.md

 ## WebExtractor
 WebExtractor is a powerful **OSINT** and **ethical hacking tool developed in Python**.
 It is used to extract **email addresses**, **phone numbers**, and **links** (both visible and hidden) from a target website.
 Designed for cybersecurity professionals, bug bounty hunters, and ethical hackers, it helps gather critical intelligence from web pages.

+The extracted links can also assist in identifying potential vulnerabilities in the website, such as SQL injection (SQLi) points, open directories, exposed admin panels, or unvalidated input fields.
+These links serve as entry points for further vulnerability assessments and exploitation attempts during ethical hacking or penetration testing.

 ## Features
 - **Extracts:**
    - Emails